How a Bearing Buddy can Destroy Caravan Brakes

 Caravan and Camper owners love to install the latest, time-saving equipment.
-Owners self install bearing buddies thinking they are using time-saving devices; however, the reverse is true.
+Owners self install bearing buddies thinking they are using time-saving devices; however, the reverse can be true.

 The photo above is a Dexter backing plate that accommodated a 12″ Electric Drum.
 As you can see, the bearing buddy made quite a mess of the brakes.
 Excess grease escaped out of the rear bearing seal into the backing plate.

 The magnet had been engaging the drum face but not adhering to the drum face effectively.
 As a result, braking is significantly reduced.
 Further, there is evidence the magnet surface has inconsistencies that also results in ineffective braking.

 Bearing Buddys destroy drums brakes of any type, mechanical, hydraulic or electric.
 Drum brakes fail when misusing bearing protectors.

 An overfilled bearing cavity spills grease onto brake shoes and other equipment inside the backing plate.